jesperancinha/project-signer/je-all-build/je-all-build-jdk-8/Readme.md

 - cron
 - pm2
 - tsc

-Tag 0.0.2

 - Scala 2.13
 - SBT

-Tag 0.0.3

-- magicmonty/ash-git-prompt
-- alias ll='ls -l -a --color=auto'
-- yarn update

-Tag 0.0.4 (under construction)
-- software properties common

-This is only the base image for all sub-jdk images This image is meant to be used in build pipelines, where a lot of utilities, package managers and run-times are needed.
+This is a base image for all sub-jdk's images
+This image is meant to be used in build pipelines, where a lot of utilities, package managers and run-times are needed.

 ## Starting point